Russian Railroads Review

 The answer is in the nature of the engine.
 This is worker placement, and all the tropes of that genre apply.
 Here, though, they gradually nudge forward one of four primary tracks on your player board, each of which is heavily laden with rewards than chain together and quickly become the pinball game of my earlier musings.
 It’s a rush to see them combine, and to watch as your round-to-round scoring starts as a trickle and quickly becomes a torrent of both points and new options to leverage your engine further.

 Are their nits to pick?
-Yes, unfortunately.
+Yes, unfortunately, and some of them will be large flaws for some gamers.
 One is that the four tracks are always the same four tracks.
 The ways you can decide to chain bonuses are myriad, so there’s ample replayability, but I wonder if there’s as much replayability as others RR is competing with for shelf space and table time.
 I’m into double digit plays and still have strategies I’d like to try out that I haven’t yet, but that list isn’t inexhaustible, and I wonder what will happen once I’ve run, say, another 10-15 permutations on those same four tracks.
 Will I get as much joy out of squeezing efficiency out of those strategies as I do exploring them in the first place?
 I also wonder why I notice the four tracks here and not in the many other games that ultimately have somewhat linear options.
 Maybe it’s because they’re so explicit in RR, since you’re literally pushing something forward on one of four tracks most of the time.
 In reality, it’s likely no more or less bounded than others of its type.
 Subjectively, though, it feels like it’s more on rails (pun not intended).

 Almost every round also has the same second move, because it’s next best.
 I have not seen exceptions among competitive players.
 And the third move will start to see some variation, but there are two spaces that will be chosen next about 90% of the time.